Unmanned Carrier-Launched Airborne Surveillance and Strike: Requirements controversy

 Congress and industry both agreed that the Navy had deviated significantly from the normal process for developing a new aircraft.
 For nearly three years, companies developed their candidates with company funds based on assumptions about the Navy's requirements without any guidance from the service.
 The Navy did not issue any aircraft performance specifications or draft requirements until the spring of 2013, so competitors tried to refit their aircraft for the preliminary design review phase.
 The lack of feedback was compounded by the shift of mission statements, from a long-range penetrating strike platform to long-duration orbits over permissive airspace.
-Endurance requirements of over 12 hours were especially hard to meet, as there are limitations of an aircraft's wingspan for holding fuel on the confined space of an aircraft carrier; the UCLASS had to maintain two 600 nmi orbits around the ship, or one orbit at a range of 1,200 nmi, with the ability to attack lightly-defended targets out to 2,000 nmi.
+Endurance requirements of over 12 hours were especially hard to meet, as there are limitations of an aircraft's wingspan for holding fuel on the confined space of an aircraft carrier; the UCLASS had to maintain two 600 nmi orbits around the ship, or one orbit at a range of 1,200 nmi, with the ability to attack lightly defended targets out to 2,000 nmi.
 After pressure from Congress, industry, and the Government Accountability Office, the Navy took another look at the draft requirements for the UCLASS.
 They were scheduled to be released in October 2013 but were delayed.
-The main reason behind the internal strife was indecision over the future of the aircraft carrier fleet and their air wings, between better UAV-based ISR coverage integrated on board carriers in the near-future and integrating a new unmanned aircraft into the carrier air wing to make the carrier a more effective strike platform.
+The main reason behind the internal strife was indecision over the future of the aircraft carrier fleet and their air wings, between better UAV-based ISR coverage integrated on board carriers in the near-future and integrating a new uncrewed aircraft into the carrier air wing to make the carrier a more effective strike platform.